phantie/wsite/frontend/md/README.md

 Interesting implemented things:
 --------------------------------------

-- frontend in Rust
+- frontend
+    - support for any number of themes (button in the right top corner)
-- snake
+    - snake game
+        - from scratch implementation with rendering using canvas
+- backend
+    - user online by keeping of open websocket connections
     - self hosted database with daily data auto backups using DigitalOcean Volumes
-- user online by keeping of open websocket connections
-- frontend support for any number of themes (button in the right top corner)
+    - custom user session persistent storage layer
     - compile-time routes to backend api methods
-- custom user session persistent storage layer
     - found and reported or fixed several noteworthy bugs of BonsaiDB